Last Updated on July 5, 2026 by Daniel Globe

 - Wilderness of Sin: manna, Sabbath, and daily trust

-Afterward, they camped eight days by the Red Sea, then moved into the Wilderness of Sin, where manna and Sabbath shaped their rhythm.
-At last, you arrive at Mt.
-Sinai, where the camp became holy ground and the Law gave freedom a lasting shape.
+Afterward, they camped eight days by the Red Sea, then moved into the Wilderness of Sin, where manna and Sabbath shaped the community’s rhythm.
+Eventually the camp reaches Mt.
+Sinai, where — in the narrative — the site becomes holy ground and the Law gives the people’s freedom a lasting shape.

 How Long Did the Exodus Journey Take?

-How long did the Exodus journey take?
-In your Exodus timeline, the trip from Egypt to Mt.
-Sinai covered about 700 kilometers, or 435 miles, and lasted 47 days.
-You’d walk 500 kilometers from Goshen to the Red Sea in 25 days, then camp there for 8 days before moving on.
-After the sea crossing, the final 200 kilometers to Sinai took 22 more days.
-Along the way, you’d see liberation unfold through manna, quail, and victory over the Amalekites, while also facing Journey challenges that tested your resolve.
-This wasn’t a rushed escape; it was a guided march toward freedom, shaped by both wonder and hard logistics.
-When you reach Mt.
-Sinai, you’d stand ready to receive the Ten Commandments, having already lived through a powerful, memorable passage from oppression into covenant.
+How long did the Exodus journey take, by this traditional count?
+The trip from Egypt to Mt.
+Sinai covered about 700 kilometers, or 435 miles, over roughly 47 days: 500 kilometers from Goshen to the Red Sea in 25 days, 8 days camped there, then a final 200 kilometers to Sinai in 22 more days.
+Along the way, the narrative includes manna, quail, and a battle with the Amalekites, alongside real hardship.
+It’s told not as a rushed escape but as a guided march shaped by both wonder and hard logistics — arriving at Sinai ready to receive the Ten Commandments after a demanding passage from oppression into covenant.

 Why Did the Wilderness Journey Last 40 Years?